Meet your match – the season of sensational seafood and great wine is upon us!

 Baby octopus is a popular ingredient in Mediterranean cuisine, and it’s delicious on barbecues or in a casserole.
 Marinate this wild-caught baby octopus for an hour in white wine vinegar, lemon juice, olive oil and cracked salt and pepper for the perfect tangy and juicy flavour.
 Fry it in a cast-iron skillet or on the barbeque until golden for the perfect date night dinner.

 If you’re looking for the best white wine with seafood, you can’t go wrong with this drop.
-Better yet, baby octopus pairs well with Sauvignon Blanc, ideally this Waterhorse Malborough Sauvignon Blanc that is both crisp and citrusy.
-On the nose, expect notes of passionfruit and grapefruit, with fresh acidity on rumble with the salty, savoury flavours from the barbecued baby octopus.
+Better yet, baby octopus pairs well with this Lobster Reef Hidden Marker Sauvignon Blanc that is fragrant, tropical and crisp.
+On the nose, expect notes of lime, lemon, orange and grapefruit.
+Made in New Zealand’s Marlborough region, the Lobster Reef Hidden Marker Sauvignon Blanc pairs well with savoury flavours like lightly-salted barbecued baby octopus.

 Barramundi Fish Wine Pairing